Shake It Off ... Salt, That Is!

 Shake off sodium with the tips below.
 You'll gain plenty of flavor without missing a beat.

-• Switch from table salt to kosher.
+• Switch from table salt to kosher salt.
 Kosher's larger flakes deliver 20% less sodium.

 • Sub in herbs (fresh or dried) for salt.
 They're packed with flavor and offer their own health benefits.